11+ Air Purifying Plants for Refreshingly Natural Indoors

 Easy to grow and care for, the Boston Fern is known for its sword-like fronds.
 The plant prefers moisture and a humid environment to grow in.
 The Boston Fern looks best when planted in urns or hanging planters.
 The Boston Fern helps to remove toxins like formaldehyde and xylene.

 The Dwarf Date Palm, scientifically referred to as the Phoenix Roebelenii, is regarded as the baby of the Palm family.
-The plant is easy to grow and care for and thrives well in partial shade.
+The plant is easy to grow and café for, and thrives well in partial shade.
 The Dwarf Date Palm helps to eliminate toxins like formaldehyde and xylene from the indoors.

 The Flamingo Lily blooms flowers 300 days, out of the 365 days in a year, and can easily add a pop of colour to the interiors.
 The plants love humidity and bright sunlight to grow in.
-It requires watering every once or twice a week.
+Water this plant once or twice weekly.
 It also helps to get rid of toxins like ammonia, formaldehyde, toluene and xylene.